-The Bank of Canada today lowered its target for the overnight rate by 50 basis points to ¾ percent, effective Monday, March 16, 2020.
-The Bank Rate is correspondingly 1 percent and the deposit rate is ½ percent.
-This unscheduled rate decision is a proactive measure taken in light of the negative shocks to Canada’s economy arising from the COVID-19 pandemic and the recent sharp drop in oil prices.
+The Bank of Canada today lowered its target for the overnight rate by 50 basis points to ¾ per cent.
+This is effective Monday, March 16, 2020.
+The bank rate is correspondingly one per cent, and the deposit rate is ½ per cent.
+This unscheduled rate decision is a proactive measure, in light of the negative economic shocks to Canada’s economy arising from COVID-19 and the recent sharp drop in oil prices.

-It is clear that the spread of the coronavirus is having serious consequences for Canadian families, and for Canada’s economy.
-In addition, lower prices for oil, even since our last scheduled rate decision on March 4, will weigh heavily on the economy, particularly in energy intensive regions.
+It is clear the spread of the coronavirus is having serious consequences for Canadian families, and for Canada’s economy.
+Lower prices for oil will also weigh heavily on the economy, particularly in energy intensive regions.

-The Bank has also taken steps to ensure that the Canadian financial system has sufficient liquidity.
-These additional measures have been announced in separate notices on the Bank’s website.
-The Bank is closely monitoring economic and financial conditions, in coordination with other G7 central banks and fiscal authorities.
+The bank has also taken steps to ensure that the Canadian financial system has sufficient liquidity.
+It announced these additional measures in separate notices on their website.
+The bank is closely monitoring economic and financial conditions, in coordination with other G7 central banks and fiscal authorities.

-If you have any questions about what this means for you and your mortgage, please don’t hesitate to contact me anytime.
+Have questions about what this means for you and your mortgage?
+Please don’t hesitate to contact me anytime.